 Nicaragua Food and Drink

-Other typical dishes include grilled beef and chicken), patacones (fried green plantain chips), and freshwater fish like guapote (bass).
+Other typical dishes include grilled beef and chicken, patacones (fried green plantain chips), and freshwater fish like guapote (bass).
+Along the Atlantic coastline, with influences from the Caribbean islands, spices and coconut milk are often added to fish dishes, as well as various sweet and sticky pastries based on coconut.
 The country has an abundance of exotic fruits, such as guanábana (soursop), maracuyá (passion fruit) and carambola (star fruit), which are turned into delicious drinks.
-And don’t miss the excellent rum; the older the better.
+And don’t miss the excellent rum.

-• Tres leches (a sponge cake with milk, condensed milk and cream).
+Tresleches: A sponge cake with milk, condensed milk and cream.

-• Pinolillo or pinol (cornmeal and cacao-based drink, mixed with water or milk and served sweetened or unsweetened).
+Pinolillo or pinol: Cornmeal and cacao-based drink, mixed with water or milk and served sweetened or unsweetened.

 Liquados: Fruit juice mixed in a blender with water or milk.

 Local beers: Nicaraguan beers are light lagers, always served ice-cold.
 Victoria and Toña are the most popular brands.